Iarnród Éireann: InterCity

 InterCity services are long-distance routes radiating mainly from Dublin.
 The Belfast – Dublin service, jointly operated with Northern Ireland Railways, is branded separately as Enterprise.
 Dublin's two main InterCity stations are Connolly and Heuston.
 Intercity services run to/from Cork, Limerick, Tralee, Ennis, Galway, Waterford, Rosslare Europort, Sligo, Westport, Wexford and Ballina.
 Dublin's third major station, Pearse, is the terminus for much of the suburban network in the Greater Dublin area.
-An additional InterCity service runs from Limerick to Waterford.
+An additional two InterCity services runs from Limerick to Limerick Junction and from Limerick Junction to Waterford.
 This service formerly operated through to Rosslare Europort but services between Waterford and Rosslare Europort ceased after the last train on 18 September 2010.
 Bus Éireann now operates route 370 through the affected towns as replacement transport.

 A new service began on 29 March 2010 from Limerick to Galway, as part of the Western Rail Corridor, reopening the long-closed line.

 A January 2012 national newspaper article suggested that Iarnród Éireann was expected to seek permission in the near future from the National Transport Authority to close the Limerick–Ballybrophy railway line and the Limerick–Waterford line.